Skip to content

 Using dist-upgrade

-For a more comprehensive solution, especially when the cautious approaches don’t work, you can use:
+For a heavier-handed fix, especially when the cautious approaches don’t work, you can use:

 sudo apt-get dist-upgrade